Public-Health-Scotland/phsmethods/README.md

 and [GitHub
 guidance](https://github.com/NHS-NSS-transforming-publications/GitHub-guidance).

-`phimethods` will, as much as possible, adhere to the [tidyverse style guide](https://style.tidyverse.org/) and the [rOpenSci package development guide](https://devguide.ropensci.org/).
+`phsmethods` will, as much as possible, adhere to the [tidyverse style guide](https://style.tidyverse.org/) and the [rOpenSci package development guide](https://devguide.ropensci.org/).
 The most pertinent points to take from these are: